bendalab/audioio/README.md

 loading the entire file into memory.
 This is really handy for analysing very long sound recordings:
 ```
+# open audio file with a buffer holding 60 seconds of data:
 with aio.open_audio_loader('audio/file.wav', 60.0) as data:
      block = 1000
      rate = data.samplerate